Housing and Residential Life

 For more information about our furniture rental program please review the information under the Furniture Rental section of the Family/Graduate Student Contracts and Policies webpage.

-Garbage and trash collection is included in the rental charge.
+Garbage and trash collection is included in the Monthly Rate charge.
 Please use the dumpsters located throughout your area for the deposit of all trash and garbage.
 The dumpsters will be emptied weekly by a local sanitation service.
 Recycling bins are also available in all apartment complexes.

 Housing Services has set aside a specific area for residents to have a garden.
 This is the only area that residents can plant vegetables and flowers.
 Contact your Apartment Coordinator for information.
 Residents may be asked to pay a fee to cover the tilling of the garden area.
 Residents must supply their own tools and hoses.

 Alternatives to Violence (ATV) serve victims of sexual assault and domestic violence in Whitman and Latah Counties.
 Advocates are available 24 hours a day to help victims.
 Services are confidential and free.
 ATV provides a safe shelter for persons who are unable to live in their own homes due to threat of violence or sexual assault.
 If you or a friend needs us, we'll be there.

 Child Care Resource and Referral provides referrals to child care services in Pullman, including family day care, center care, nursery and after-school programs, and other services relating to children and families.
 The goal of the services is to help families locate the services and programs that best meet the needs of their children.
 The service is free of charge.
 For information about how to assess your child care needs, and then how to go about finding that care, please visit or call this office.